Dimitsana is a delightful medieval village, located in Arcadia on the Peloponnese in southern Greece just three hours by car from Athens.

 The village also had numerous gunpowder factories as well as a branch of the secret Filiki Eteria (“Friendly Society”), where Greeks met to discuss a possible revolt against their Ottoman Turk overlords.

-With such a beautiful location and fascinating history, how about planning a quick autumnal or winter break to the Dimitsana area?
+With such a beautiful location and fascinating history, how about planning a quick fall or winter break to the Dimitsana area?

 Things to do